Is Shemar Moore Returning To ‘Criminal Minds’ For The Season Finale?

 A post shared by Shemar Moore (@shemarfmoore) on

-But as evidenced by Shemar Moore, Criminal Minds seems to have an open-door policy for certain former stars of the show, says CBS News.
-For example, Paget Brewster has recently returned to the show and had a whole back story about what her character, Emily Prentiss, has been doing while away from the BAU.
+But as evidenced by Shemar Moore, Criminal Minds seems to have an open-door policy for certain former stars of the show, says CBS.
+For example, Paget Brewster has recently returned to the show, and had a whole back story about what her character, Emily Prentiss has been doing whilst away from the BAU.

 “She’s been running Interpol for four years, and now it’s just really nice to be back on the team full-time.
 So far, they’ve made [Prentiss] powerful and good at the job and invested.”

-But while others are welcome to come and go, Thomas Gibson, who played Aaron Hotchner on Criminal Minds, shouldn’t be waiting by the phone for his callback after dramatically exiting the show.
+But while others are welcome to come and go, Thomas Gibson, who played Aaron Hotchner on Criminal Minds, shouldn’t be waiting by the phone for his call back, after dramatically exiting the show.

 Are you a fan of Shemar Moore?
-Do you think the team of Shemar Moore/Criminal Minds will ever get back together full-time?
+Do you think the team of Shemar Moore/Criminal Minds will ever get back together full time?

 [Featured Image by Jesse Grant/Getty Images]